Here’s a question for you. Answer in your own time.

-Longevity that will almost certainly never be matched, at Norwich City or any other English club.
-Or, put another way, for him to equal that length of Canary service and excellence, a keeper making his debut for City this weekend would need to retain his position as our number one until 2036.
+Longevity that will almost certainly never be matched – at Norwich City or any other English club.
+Or, put another way, for him to equal that length of Canary service and excellence, John Ruddy will need to retain his position as our number one until February 2027.

 That puts Keelan’s endurance as a Norwich City player into perspective if anything does.

-The Cat returned to the US where he played a further 29 games for the Tea Men before finally calling a halt to his senior career at the Tampa Bay Rowdies, where he also had a spell in charge of as assistant coach from 1982/83 as well as, over a decade later, taking on a similar role as the goalkeeping coach of the Tampa Bay Mutiny and as assistant coach at the University of Tampa.
+The Cat returned to the US where he played a further 29 games for the Tea Men before finally calling a halt to his senior career at the Tampa Bay Rowdies – who he also had a spell in charge of as Assistant Coach from 1982/83 – as well as, over a decade later, having a spell as the goalkeeping coach of the Tampa Bay Mutiny and as assistant coach at the University of Tampa for another four years.